beijingrb/mdopen/README.md

 `mdopen` is a command tool to preview your Markdown file.

-I ever want to write such a tool to preview `README` file in some git repository in terminal.
-And then I find [mdopen](https://github.com/romanyx/mdopen) witten in Golang before I start.
+I ever thought to write such a tool to preview `README` file in some git repository when working in terminal.
+And then I find [mdopen](https://github.com/romanyx/mdopen) written in Golang before I start.
 Then I migrate it to Ruby.

 Hope it helpful~